-There are many sources of information on book binding and this site is not intended to compete with those.
+There are many sources of information on book binding (one of the best is by Angela Sutton) and this site is not intended to compete with those.
 Making a book is a series of steps requiring differing skills and, of course, the right tools.
 This is a very brief description.

-These are just that, cords usually made of a number of thinner cords wound together.
+These are just that, cords usually made of a number of thinner cords each of thinner fibres of hemp wound together.
 These will need to be frayed in the assembly process so a loose twist is desireable.

-These are usually made of wood though pasteboard has been used.
+These are usually made of wood though pasteboard has been used in the past and dense boards made for the purpose are also used today.
 These are cut to the size of the book and, sometimes rounded at the square edges.